git-town/git-town/documentation/bash_cheatsheet.md

 Bash is the
 [9th most popular language on GitHub](http://githut.info),
-and actively used in most open-source repositories.
+and is actively used in most open-source repositories.

 Learning Bash not only allows you to contribute to Git Town, it will make your life easier by giving you the ability to